-Providing a strong circle of care in this time of uncertainty is more important than ever.
+Providing a strong circle of care in this time of continued uncertainty is more important than ever.

-While we resume teaching and learning against the backdrop of a global pandemic, you can be assured that we remain focused on student well-being and achievement.
+While we resume teaching and learning, and re-introduce extra-curricular activities for students, you can be assured that we remain focused on student well-being and achievement.

-Rainbow Schools will maximize learning opportunities for students and help them achieve their full potential.
+Rainbow Schools will maximize opportunities for students and help them reach their full potential.

+Happy new school year!
 Stay safe.